Contrast-Security-OSS/docs/content/user/apps/TrackLibraries.md

 Contrast uses third-party, open-source library assessment to identify which libraries are used, the depth of their usage and the number of vulnerabilities that exist in them, including previously unidentified Common Vulnerabilities and Exposures (CVEs).
 This assessment makes you aware of libraries that may be vulnerable and impact the security of your application.

-Go to the **Libraries** tab in the application's Overview page to see a list of all libraries being used within that application.
-You can also go to the main Libraries page to see an overview of all libraries across your portfolio and manage them in bulk.
+Go to the **Libraries** tab from the application's **Overview** page to see a list of all libraries being used within that application.
+You can also go to the main **Libraries** page to see an overview of all libraries across your portfolio and manage them in bulk.

 <a href="assets/images/Application_Libraries.png" rel="lightbox" title="Application's Libraries"><img class="thumbnail" src="assets/images/Application_Libraries.png"/></a>